ainc/awesomeincu-2015/_courses/bootcamp.md

 <br>

-100% of our Bootcamp grads from the F16 cohort landed jobs in the software development field within 6 months of completing our program.
+100% of the alumni from our first Bootcamp cohort (Fall '16) landed jobs in the software development field within 6 months of completing our program.
 [Applications](/applications/bootcamp/) are open for our next Bootcamp.

 <a href="/alumni"><img src="/img/100-alumni-f16-hired.png" class="img-responsive center-block img-rounded"></a>
 <br>